Anglia-Ruskin-IoT-Labs/imirror/README.md

 # skill-server-imirror

 It displays weather, news and time, and also displays amazon alexa textfielfds from cards accepting the payload from an endpoint.

-Motion sensor is implemented.
+Motion sensor activates mirror for 60 seconds.

+Capabilities to move and show/hide widgets are implemented, remembers positions and widget preferences.

+Thunderboard implemented, basic notifications implemented for temperature and CO2 levels

-For actual Voice Control [Alexa-Voice-sdk](https://github.com/Floyd0122/avs-device-sdk) repo needs to be installed to a spearate (or the same) device.
+For Voice Control implementation  [Alexa-Voice-sdk](https://github.com/Floyd0122/avs-device-sdk) repo needs to be installed to a device on the same network.

 ## Basic Setup of Raspberry Pi from fresh install for iMirror and its server: